Alejogb1/job-board/blog-data/how-can-i-use-aiosqlite-queries-while-waitfor-is-running.md

 id: "how-can-i-use-aiosqlite-queries-while-waitfor-is-running"
 ---

-Let's tackle this.
+.
 It’s a scenario I encountered a few years back while building a data pipeline that involved near-real-time updates to a local sqlite database.
 The core issue, if I understand correctly, lies in integrating asynchronous database operations with coroutines that are themselves subject to timeouts or cancellation via `asyncio.wait_for()`.
 The challenge stems from the nature of asyncio’s event loop: everything essentially runs within that single thread, and blocking operations, like a long-running database query, can stall the entire loop, defeating the purpose of asynchronous programming.

 The typical usage pattern, where you simply execute a `aiosqlite` query and `await` its result, works seamlessly for most cases.
 However, when you wrap a call to a coroutine with `asyncio.wait_for()`, you introduce the possibility of a `TimeoutError` or cancellation.
 The crux of the matter is how to ensure that a database query, initiated within this timed context, behaves gracefully in these situations without disrupting the database connection or leaving operations in an indeterminate state.
 Specifically, we don't want to have open transactions left dangling if the `wait_for()` times out.